-Various international and local organizations in Geneva – listed below in alphabetical order – are engaged in protection and conservation of our biological diversity.
+Various international and local organizations in Geneva – listed below in alphabetical order – are engaged in the protection and conservation of our biological diversity.

 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)

-CITES is an multilateral agreement aiming to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
+CITES is a multilateral agreement aiming to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
 AS of today, it accords varying degrees of protection to more than 37,000 species of animals and plants, whether they are traded as live specimens, fur coats or dried herbs.